|

 it known by sending his angel.
 The recipient is John, a high

 ranking Apostle.
-This Apostle was to share it with seven
+This Apostle was to share it so that all of

 Christ’s servants would know what must soon take place.